-It’s the day and age of instant hook-up and instant break-ups.
-How many times have you heard of old time romantics sighing over the lack of romance and the death of true love?
+It’s the day and age of instant hook-ups and instant breakups.
+How many times have you heard of old-time romantics sighing over the lack of romance and the death of true love?
 Do you want to prove them wrong?
-Then one way to do it is to recognise and celebrate relationship milestones.
+Then one way to do it is to recognize and celebrate relationship milestones.

 Related Reading: 60 Ways To Celebrate Spouses Day